StillNotWorking/LMS-helper-script/atc/README.md

 <sup>1</sup> For troubleshoting the program can be started manually with the `-v` argument for verbose output.
 Ensure that the service is stopped before manual execution, — like this: `sudo systemctl stop atc`

 <sup>2</sup> Less Loss: Minimise the number of bits used to quantize volume control coefficients so that information loss is minimized at truncation stage.
 In other words, it trades volume control coefficients precision against information loss minimization - https://www.processing-leedh.com/copie-de-presentation
-  This version will snap volume setting to nearest value from an array of coefficients that should3 not lose precision when truncated to 24-bit.
-Resolution are 32 steps for each 6dB change with varying step length4.
+  This version resolution are 32 steps for each 6dB change down to -51dB as volume slider in CamillaDSP max attenuation.
   SoX was used to test bit depth `sox -v [coeff] [file] -n stats`
   Note: If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.